wp-plugins/only-self-pings/readme.txt

 "Only Self Pings" solves this by only allowing pings to your own site (and whatever URLs you add to the whitelist).

-If you value [my plugins](http://profiles.wordpress.org/users/ulfben/), please help me out by [Flattr-ing them](http://flattr.com/thing/367557/Support-my-WordPress-plugins)!
-Or perhaps [send me a book](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x=11&y=10)?
-Used ones are fine! :)
+If you value [my plugins](http://profiles.wordpress.org/users/ulfben/), there's several ways you can help me out;

+* Help me out by [Flattr-ing them](http://flattr.com/thing/367557/Support-my-WordPress-plugins)
+* or [sign up to Microsoft OneDrive using my referral link](https://onedrive.live.com?invref=b1f728851abada15&invsrc=90) - we both get 0.5GB extra for free!
+* or [sign up to RealPlayer Cloud using my referral link](https://cloud.real.com/r/UzKHSP) - we both get 1GB extra for free!
+* get me anything from [my Amazon whislisth](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x=11&y=10) (used items are OK!)

+Any help is greatly appreciated.
+Thanks!

 //*[Ulf Benjaminsson](http://www.ulfben.com)*